hgbrian/nextflow_scripts/README.md

     NXF_hgbrian/blast    latest   18d0ebc2f62e   19 hours ago   528.8 MB

-Then to run the pipeline using docker, nextflow.config includes the container name:
+Then to run the pipeline with docker, nextflow.config must include the container name:

     process {
       container = '${NXF_username}/blast'
     }

-Then run:
+Run and the output should be the same:

     nextflow run blast.nf -with-docker